-TKF: John Donoghue from Brown University, who is a world leader in creating brain-computer interfaces, was one of the few scientists who talked about human applications of neurotechnology.
+TKF: What about human applications of neurotechnology?
 How closely connected are the tools for basic neuroscience research and those aimed at treating brain disorders such as Parkinson’s or paralysis?

 Peterka: In general, most of the neurotechnologies being used in humans are a little bit bigger than those being used in the lab and lag behind them because of the approval process.
 But some multielectrode arrays, such as those that John Donoghue implants in people with paralysis to restore mobility, are pretty similar to what people are using in cutting-edge neuroscience labs to study rats or primates.